 Ransomware, Bitcoin, and Cyber Crime have merged into a perfect virus.
 Modern day cyber criminals employ a new twist on a centuries-old crime.
-Rather than kidnapping and holding an individual for a ransom, hackers are using ransomware to hold computer systems hostage and demanding payment in Bitcoin.
+Rather than kidnapping and holding an individual for a ransom, hackers used a bitcoin ransomware attack to hold computer systems hostage and demanding payment in cryptocurrency.

 WannaCry, the world’s first ransom worm, seems to be the most vicious and pervasive cyber attack to date.
 WannaCry’s ransomware has attacked businesses, governments, and healthcare systems in at least 150 countries so far.
 This global threat is introduced into system servers through at least three avenues: The Remote Desktop Protocol, a Microsoft Windows vulnerability, or a phishing email.
 Once in, the virus holds data files hostage until the victim pays a $300 to $600 ransom.
 Even the method of payment has been modernized; Bitcoin is the currency of choice.

 But Why Bitcoin?

 Bitcoin is a digital currency conceptualized by the software developer Satoshi Nakamoto (a pseudonym).
 A network of computer users create bitcoins which are open to anyone.
 The software employs a complicated mathematical formula to generate Bitcoins.
 This network allows users to compete against each other to create Bitcoins currency, making generation challenging and thus keeping the value up.
 The Bitcoins then reside within this distributed system.
 In this ideal platform, Bitcoins provide significant advantages to the cyber thief — it is fast and anonymous.